 tryptich

 The University of Wisconsin-Madison Center for German and European Studies (CGES) is a joint effort of faculty representing various disciplines who pursue research and teaching interests in German and European Studies.
 The DAAD (or German Academic Exchange Service, whose primary funding comes from the German Federal Foreign Office) has been in existence since 1928.
-This current cycle, years 2022 and 2023, marks twenty-five successive years of the Wisconsin-DAAD interdisciplinary partnership on German and European Studies in a global context.
+Our successful grant for calendar years 2024 and 2025 extends the Wisconsin-DAAD interdisciplinary partnership on German and European Studies in global context well past a quarter century.

 The basic mission of CGES is to develop the next generation of scholars and the production of new knowledge relating to Germany and Europe.
 CGES supports research, teaching, and outreach in a broad range of fields and disciplines, renewed for each funding cycle as global politics, society, and economics change.
 The Center promotes themes covering contemporary Germany and Europe from transatlantic and often global perspectives, involving faculty, graduate students, and visiting scholars from around the world.